A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Dichotomy for flow-type diffeomorphisms

 Proposition \ref{mainthm-hopf} shows that there is no other ergodic MME with nonpositive central exponent.
 Now Proposition \ref{mainthm-twin} gives some ergodic MME $\nu$ with $\lambda^c(\nu)\geq 0$.
 In particular $\nu\ne\mu$.
 The previous uniqueness shows that the case $\lambda^c(\nu)=0$ cannot occur so $\lambda^c(\nu)>0$.
 We see that there are exactly two ergodic MME. {The dichotomy is proved.

 \medbreak

 It remains to prove that $\mu$ is Bernoulli.} The symbolic dynamics of \cite{Benovadia} implies that $(f,\mu)$ is isomorphic to the product of a Bernoulli measure with a circular permutation of some order $p\geq1$.
-It follows that $\mu=(\mu_1+\dots+\mu_p)/p$ where the measures $\mu_1,\dots,\mu_p$ are distinct ergodic MMEs for $f^p$ such that $\lambda^c(f^p,\mu_k)=p\cdot\lambda^c(f,\mu)$ {does not depend on $k$ and is not zero.} Observe that $f^p$ like $f$ has flow type with minimal strong foliations.
+It follows that $\mu=(\mu_1+\dots+\mu_p)/p$ where the measures $\mu_1,\dots,\mu_p$ are distinct ergodic MMEs for $f^p$ such that $\lambda^c(f^p,\mu_k)=p\cdot\lambda^c(f,\mu)$ {does not depend on $k$ and is not zero.} Observe that $f^p$ like $f$ is a flow-type diffeomorphism with minimal strong foliations.
 Hence, the previous uniqueness result applies to $f^p$ showing that $p=1$, i.e., $(f,\mu)$ is Bernoulli.

 The theorem is established. \end{proof}